-Each school year, JA Lincoln mobilizes hundreds (Over 650 in 2010-2011 alone!) of dedicated, well-trained volunteers, ranging from CEO’s to college students, young professionals to retirees.
+Each school year, JA Lincoln mobilizes hundreds (more than 900 in 2016-2017 alone!) of dedicated, well-trained volunteers, ranging from CEO’s to college students, young professionals to retirees.
 These volunteers serve as invaluable role models, helping students understand the important role that education plays in their future success.

 After completing a training session and getting acquainted with the JA curriculum, volunteers commit to spending between 5 and 8 hours in a classroom, depending on the grade level.
 That’s right—only 5-8 hours!
 Exact schedules are worked out between the volunteer and their assigned teacher, but volunteers generally visit a classroom either one day a week on consecutive weeks, or on consecutive days.
 You pick the grade level you’d like to teach, you pick the school you’d like to visit, you pick the schedule.
 It’s that easy!

 Getting up in front of a classroom full of students can sound intimidating, but time after time volunteers report back that they were shocked by just how much fun they had!
 And there’s no comparison to the feeling that you’ve made a genuine impact on the lives of students.

 Volunteers are the core of Junior Achievement’s success!
 They deliver JA’s hands-on activities to students directly in the classroom.
 Volunteers are role models to the students and they individualize JA’s easy-to-follow lesson plans with their unique work and life experiences.

 Our mission is to inspire and prepare young people to succeed in a global economy in order to improve their lives—and the lives of everyone in our community.
 We all benefit from children who grow up to be capable, educated citizens, active community members, responsible employees and future leaders.